snooppr/shotstars/README.md

 <img src="https://raw.githubusercontent.com/snooppr/shotstars/main/images/CLI.png" />

 Shotstars allows you to monitor any public repository from a distance.
 For example, can a web user tell how many stars an interesting Github repository has gained or lost in a month? *(IT hosting doesn't provide information on star decrement, even to the owner of their own projects)*.
 Shotstars takes care of calculating and visualizing not only this, but much, much more.
-In addition to statistics, the tool can identify repositories with **𐔥ᥲkᥱ ᥉tᥲr᥉**.
+In addition to statistics, the tool can identify repositories with **𝐹𝒶𝓀𝑒 𝒮𝓉𝒶𝓇𝓈**.

 **Claimed functions:**
 - [X] Shotstars will help find and expose naked kings and their retinue *(fact: stars in some repositories are inflated).*